 The Spamhaus Project is one of the internet’s front line assaults on spam email.
 The organization tracks spam service providers and spam senders across the internet and it supplies networks with spam protection in the real time.
 It also works with various international law enforcement agencies in order to track down spammers.

 Spamhaus maintains a DNSBL (essentially a blocklist) database which Internet mail servers query in real time in order to gain an opinion on the legitimacy and origin of all incoming mail.
 It doesn’t actually block suspect email, it simply provides to all that ask an opinion as to whether any particular IP Address conforms to the Spamhaus inbound email acceptance policy.
 It is then up to the appropriate secure email gateway as to whether the email message is passed through or blocked.
+To by pass hackers and surf the net with no limits you can use a Vpn as tested by Anonymster‘s team.

 Not surprisingly spammers consider the Spamhaus Project to be a mortal enemy, which was no doubt a primary motivation for the attack.
 The attack used a huge 33 gigabytes of data a second and was enough to bring Spamhaus to a grinding halt, and it was widely reported that the whole internet slowed down at the peak of the attack.